CBMasri/dotfiles/README.md

 To make fish the default shell, run `fish` followed by `command -s fish` to get the path.
 Next, open Terminal settings and change "Shells open with" to `/path/to/fish`.

-While we're in here, change the font to FiraCode NerdFont, the font size to 14, and the default window size to 120 x 25.

 To make starship the default prompt, use the following: